Lightstreamer/Lightstreamer-example-StockList-client-osx/README.md

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
-* Download the `deploy.zip` file that you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-osx/releases) of this project and extract the `StockList Demo for OS X.app` folder.
+* Download the `deploy.zip` file, which you can find in the [deploy release](https://github.com/Weswit/Lightstreamer-example-StockList-client-osx/releases) of this project and extract the `StockList Demo for OS X.app` folder.
 * Launch "StockList Demo for OS X".
 Under OS X 10.8 or newer, the Gatekeeper may signal the app is not signed.
 You can safely run the app or rebuild it with the included Xcode project.

 ## Build